palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Module_1/README.md

 ### Module One - How to Speak Bot

-# Section 1: Chatbots and Large Language Models (LLMs)
+# Chapter 1: Chatbots and Large Language Models (LLMs)

 Chatbots and Large Language Models (LLMs) have revolutionized the way humans interact with technology, enabling natural and meaningful conversations.
 This chapter introduces these technologies, explains how they work, and explores their applications through illustrative examples.